AnonymousPlanet/thgtoa/guide.md

 -   Can you create accounts through Tor?
 I had no issues with that so far

-Steps after creating: Enable 2FA authentication with Keepass TOTP
+Steps after creating: Enable 2FA authentication with KeePassXC TOTP

 ## Telegram: